yoyz/picoloop/README.md

 # PICOLOOP 0.74 README #

-Manual is for PC/PSP/Pocketchip can be fetch here : https://github.com/farvardin/picoloop-manual
+Manual and tutorial for PC/PSP/Pocketchip can be fetch here : https://github.com/farvardin/picoloop-manual

 ## Overview ##